alby13/random-number-2024/README.md

 **Windows CryptGenRandom win32crypt Method:**

-This method uses the Winndows operating system's CryptGenRandom from win32crypt to generate a random number.
+This method uses the Windows operating system's CryptGenRandom from win32crypt to generate a random number.
 It fills a buffer with cryptographically random bytes.
 An integer (number) is then generated from the bytes.

 **AMD Processor Method:**